 In OncoKB, genes are classified as either oncogenes or tumor suppressors based on the curated evidence.
 Alterations included in OncoKB are protein-level changes that arise as a result of DNA-level variants in cancer: non-synonymous mutations, translocations, rearrangements / fusions, copy number amplifications and deletions.
 This document uses "Alterations", "Mutations" and "Variants" interchangeably.
 All alterations in OncoKB are classified according to 1) their oncogenic effect and 2) their biological effect, based on the curated evidence (discussed in Chapter 1: Protocol 2: Variant Curation).
 In OncoKB, the oncogenic effect of an alteration is an evidence-based assertion that classifies whether the mutation is oncogenic, likely oncogenic, neutral or inconclusive.
-Additionally, in OncoKB, the biological effect of an alteration is an evidence-based assertion that classifies whether the mutation is gain-of-function, loss-of-function, neutral or inconclusive.
+Additionally, in OncoKB, the biological effect of an alteration is an evidence-based assertion that classifies whether the mutation, neutral or inconclusive.